1.7 billion people and counting.

 What results – such as views, shares, or conversions – would make livestreaming worthwhile for my brand?

 Once you’ve determined exactly how live video supports your marketing and social media strategies, along with the goals you want to achieve through livestreaming, it will be much easier to design your first Facebook Live campaign.

 Facebook Live video can take many forms and be used for a variety of purposes, such as Q&As, product demonstrations, behind-the-scenes event coverage, and games and challenges.
 To figure out what’s right for your brand, brainstorm three to five different types of live videos you might want to create.

 Here are some tips to get you started:

 Create live content that feels informal, natural, and unrehearsed.
-If someone is talking directly at the camera, it shouldn’t seem like they’ve memorized a script; the dialogue should feel ad hoc and spontaneous.
+If someone is talking directly at the camera, it shouldn’t seem like they’ve memorized a script; the dialog should feel ad hoc and spontaneous.